 What is LASIK

 Introduced in the early 1990s.
-This flap-based laser vision correction surgery has become one of the most popular choice for correcting refractive errors.
+This flap-based laser vision correction surgery has become one of the most popular choices for correcting refractive errors.

 With LASIK, a thin corneal tissue (flap), is created in the outer layer of the cornea.
 The flap is then folded back to expose the underlying corneal stroma tissue, which is then reshaped with an excimer laser to correct the refractive error.

 At Clearvision, we provide Femto-LASIK, a bladeless form of the LASIK procedure.
-The flap is created with a fast and precise femtosecond laser.
+The flap is created with a fast and precise femtosecond (ultrashort pulse) laser.

 How does LASIK work?